-If you’re interested in aquaponic gardening or you simply want to have a gorgeous green decor in your home, then this project just might be the right fit for you!
+If you’re interested in aquaponic gardening or you simply want to have the gorgeous green decor in your home, then this project just might be the right fit for you!
 Aquaponic gardening is a method of gardening that utilizes a symbiotic relationship between plants and fish to create a self-sustaining ecosystem.
 Not only is it aesthetically pleasing, but it’s also an eco-friendly way to garden.

 It’s not space-consuming hence it’s a perfect little garden for those with small backyards.
 But what’s even better is that its good-looking design allows it to be suitable for the indoors too!
 Don’t have any outdoor space at all?
 You can still have a little garden inside your home that doubles as a decoration by doing this project. 😉

 Now the materials listed below are simply the ones used by the DIY-er who built this featured project.
-Since we all know that aquaponic and hydroponic systems are most commonly used to grow produce, it is important to make sure that the supplies you use in your own aquaponic or hydroponic system are food safe.
+However, it is important to make sure that the supplies you use in your own aquaponic or hydroponic system are food safe.

-What do you think of this DIY project?
+What do you think of this DIY Vertical Aquaponic Garden project?
 Do you think this design can be further improved?

 You’ll need these materials:

-- 1 Wood Planter (or what ever style you want to hold the water)
+- 1 PC Wood Planter (or whatever style you want to hold the water)

 - 1×4 Timber